|Land Area||100,250 km2|

 The early settlers put together a council to moderate the area which lasted until 1262, at which point the legislation became incapable of being able to deal with the increasing power.

 Life was less than forgiving for the people of Iceland, as they not only battled arid land conditions and a rough climate, but were also the poorest European country.

 To further add to their troubles, the Black Death plague hit Iceland hard in the early 1400's, and over 50% of the population succumbed to the disease.

 The next 400 years continued along the same lines, with various pirate raids along the coast, and then the smallpox epidemic and Laki volcanic eruption in the late 18th century.

-returned to Iceland in May of 1951, after the signing of a defence agreement, and lingered through the Cold War.
+The United States returned to Iceland in May of 1951, after the signing of a defense agreement, and lingered through the Cold War.